Oh, the winter squash! Aren't they beautiful things? Butternut squash, pumpkin, acorn squash and spaghetti squash are among our favorites.

 #3.
 Vegetable Broth

-Lately I've been really into creating my own vegetable stock from all my veggie scraps including squash.
-I throw any odds and ends into the crock pot with some water and spices and cook on low overnight.
-In the morning, I strain it out and am left with a nutrient dense vegetable stock with no icky additives!
+Lately, we've been really into creating our own vegetable stock from all our veggie scraps including squash.
+I throw any odds and ends into the crockpot with some water and spices and cook on low overnight.
+In the morning, I strain it out and am left with a nutrient-dense vegetable stock with no icky additives!
 Store it in the fridge for a week or in the freezer for down the road.

 #4.
 Pumpkin Bowls